-This macro is primarily designed for use with the Style Sheet as this would make it easy to apply custom styles to content.
+This macro is primarily designed for use with the CSS Style Sheet making it easy to apply custom styles to content.
 Alternatively specific styles may be specified for each use of the macro.

-Select the Div macro from the provided list.
+Select the Div macro from the Macro Browser.

 Sets the text direction

 Enter a language code if you want to specify that the element content language is different from the default language of your page, e.g.